Azure/Azure-Sentinel/Playbooks/Group-IB/readme.md

 Note: Some collections provide no indicators, so do not have this parameter configurable and add GIB TI&A events only in Log Workspace
 c.
 GIB <Indicator Description> Action - This is an action required to set in a particular indicator type provided through the current collection.(The action to apply if the indicator is matched from within the targetProduct security tool.
 Possible values are: unknown, allow, block, alert) <br>
 d.
 GIB API URL - is an GIB TI&A API URL <br>
 e.
 Configure API Key variable.
-API Key can be generated in the Profile Section in Group-IB TI&A Web Interface
+API Key can be generated in the Profile Section in Group-IB TI&A Web Interface, it's highly recommended to use Azure Key Vault Playbook Get Secret control

 ## Register an Azure AD App for TI Indicators Graph API Write Access
 1. Go to Azure Active Directory / App Registrations